Wilhelm Haverkamp

-Wilhelm Haverkamp (4 March 1864, Senden - 13 January 1929, Berlin) was a German sculptor and medallist, in the Historicist style.
+Wilhelm Haverkamp (4 March 1864, in Senden – 13 January 1929, in Berlin) was a German sculptor and medallist, in the Historicist style.

 Life and work

 From 1866, at the age of two, until 1877, he was raised by his mother's parents in Nordkirchen and attended elementary school there.
 This was followed by two apprenticeships as a wood and stone sculptor; with August Schmiemann (1877–81) and Heinrich Fleige (1881–83), in Münster.
 With the help of a scholarship, won in a competition, he was able to attend the Prussian Academy of Arts, where he studied with Albert Wolff until 1885, then with Fritz Schaper.

 After completing his studies in 1887, he remained with Schaper as an assistant for two years, then went to Paris.
 That same year, he applied for the Prussian Academy's "Rome Prize" (modelled after the French Prix de Rome), which he received in 1890.
 While in Rome, he stayed at the Villa Strohl-Fern, where he was mentored by Robert Cauer.
 During his stay, he created decorations for the entrance to the Villa Hüffer, owned by the merchant, Wilhelm Hüffer (1821-1895), and some items for his official sponsor, the Münster District Court President, Bernhard Lohaus.
 He also did some work at the Basilica of St. Augustine.